Mcmicc3/linked-blog-starter-md/Speech Notes.md

 #### ***Starting the club strong***
 1. Inventory and organize club equipment
 	1. *Know what we have and know what works*
+	2. *Do things like label locker doors with alphabet magnets for monitors and power supplies*
 2. Replace Essential Equipment
 	1. **Power cables for monitors and Pi's, Keyboards & Mice, Monitors**
 	2.  *We could have computer monitors and keyboards on each table for Friday Projects*